radosvet93/rado-site/src/pages/posts/testing/why-stopped-obsessing-over-100-percent-unit-test-coverage.md

 layout: ../../../layouts/post.astro
 title: 'Why I Stopped Obsessing Over 100% Unit Test Coverage'
 pubDate: 2025-07-07
-description: "How enforced coverage targets led to poor practices—and how focusing on the user helped rebuild confidence."
+description: "How enforced coverage targets led to poor practices and how focusing on the user helped rebuild confidence."
 isPinned: false
-excerpt: "Our CI required 100% coverage.
-Here's how it backfired—and what I now focus on instead."
+excerpt: "Our CI pipelines required 100% coverage.
+Here's how it backfired and what I now focus on instead."
 image:
   src: /src/pages/posts/testing/coverage-illusion.jpg
   alt: A white screen laptop and two hands typing on the laptop